harrietfiagbor/personal-site/README.md

-This is my personal website i created for a quick introduction about me.
+This is my personal website I created for a quick introduction about me.